huskyroboticsteam/Simulator/README.md

 ### Parameters
 - `motor` - the name of the motor
-- `position` - the requested position in degrees
+- `position` - the requested position in millidegrees

 ## Motor Status Report
 ### Description